marufrahmangit/marufrahmangit.github.io/page-four.md

 ### [Penetration Testing: Capturing NetNTLMv2 Hash via File Inclusion Vulnerability in Windows Networks](./projects/pentest-file-inclusion-netntlmv2-active-dir.md)

-> This project demonstrates how a File Inclusion vulnerability on a Windows server can be exploited to capture a NetNTLMv2 hash.
-Using the Responder utility, we collect the challenge hash, then attempt password cracking with John the Ripper.
-The project also explores NTLM authentication mechanisms, providing foundational knowledge for identifying real-world vulnerabilities that may not be immediately obvious.
+> Conducted an assessment to exploit a File Inclusion vulnerability on a Windows server, capturing a NetNTLMv2 hash.
+Utilized Responder to intercept challenge hashes and tested password strength with John the Ripper.
+Documented NTLM authentication mechanics and recommended measures for mitigating related security risks.

 [previous](./page-three.md)